Write an Awesome Personal Statement for OT School

 - Do keep the length to 1-2 pages max.
 You want it to be short and sweet.
-If any sentence looks unnecessary after you do a final read-through, get rid of it.
+If any sentence or paragraph looks unnecessary after you do a final read-through, get rid of it.
 As a general rule, personal statements run on average 600-800 words.

 - Don’t plagiarize.
 There are a lot of personal statement examples on the internet that you can absolutely use to guide your writing process.
 Do not use them word for word.
 Programs can find out and will exclude your application.
 Use the examples as templates of what kind of content you’ll cover in your statement.

 - Don’t try to be humorous in your personal statement.
 I’m sure you are

 - Don’t talk about your childhood.
 Focus on college and post college achievements unless something in your childhood or adolescence is what drove you to a career in occupational therapy.
 Remember that this isn’t an autobiography, it’s a statement on why you’ll be a great OT.

 - Don’t guess what you think the reader wants you to say.
 Be honest and don’t write in a way that is out of line with who you really are.
 Don’t just write something to try to impress people.

 - Don’t be a downer.
 Avoid going into detail about your dislikes, negative views, or problems in your life.
 If you have a low GPA or lack of experience, don’t mention it unless you can put a positive spin on it.
 Listing excuses for your low GPA or GRE score isn’t a good idea either, unless you really feel the need to tie in why your GPA is lower but how you’ll be an awesome therapist despite this.